RRoggia/rroggia.github.io/reading-content/running-serverless.md

 ## 2. Setup tools for local development

-> The AWS Serverless Application 0odel (SA0) is a set of products that simplify developing, testing and de
-> ploying applications using AWS Lambda.
+> The AWS Serverless Application Model (SAM) is a set of products that simplify developing, testing and deploying applications using AWS Lambda.

 ## 3. Create a web service

+> SAM command line tools can generate sample projects and events, so you can get started easily

+> The --runtime argument tells SAM which programming language we’ll use to write the Lambda function, or more precisely which execution environment it is intended to run in.

 > Lambda has pre-packaged execution environments, called runtimes, for many popular language